Oktest - a new style testing library -

 ...

-@todo decorator
+@todo Decorator

 @todo decorator represents that "this test will be failed expectedly because feature is not implemented yet, therefore don't count this test as failed, please!".